etienne-dldc/intl-template-literals-concept/README.md

   />
 </p>
 ```
-with somewhere else in you code the message:
+with somewhere else in your code the message:
 ```js
 const messages = {
   'welcome': `Hello {name}, you have {unreadCount, number} {unreadCount, plural,